 At the closing of the acquisition, the parties will execute a shareholder agreement.
 Under the terms of this agreement, Emerson has the right to nominate one person to serve as a member of the MKS board of directors effective as of the closing of the acquisition.
 The MKS board of directors has agreed to nominate Mr. James G. Berges, or other designee nominated by Emerson and reasonably acceptable to MKS, for election to the board at all meetings of stockholders at which MKS stockholders will vote on the election of directors following the closing of the acquisition.
-MKS' obligation to nominate Mr. Berges, or other designee nominated by Emerson and reasonable closing of the acquisition.
-MKS' obligation to nominate Mr. Berges, or other designee nominated by Emerson, will terminate when Emerson and its subsidiaries cease to beneficially own at least 12.5% of the outstanding MKS common stock.
+MKS' obligation to nominate Mr. Berges, or other designee nominated by Emerson and its subsidiaries cease to beneficially own at least 12.5% of the outstanding MKS common stock.